Tarang Music

 Tarang Music is a 24-hour music channel owned by Odisha Television Ltd of India.
 The channel features Odia music from Ollywood and music videos from Odisha.
+Through its broadcast and digital presence, Tarang Music has established itself as one of the most prominent platforms for Odia-language music content, reaching audience in Odisha and other Odia diaspora audience worldwide.
 Most of the shows in Tarang Music require call-in audience participation, where the callers speak to a video jockey and request songs that may be dedicated to their loved ones.

 List of Programs

 All program shows video songs and comedy scenes mostly from Odia films and Odia Albums.